aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to DOTX via .NET" h2=".NET API to Render EML to DOTX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EML to DOTX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOTX.
+As a .NET developer, you may be looking for ways to add EML to DOTX conversion features to your applications.
+If so, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate a variety of file formats, including EML and DOTX.

+Using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can easily convert EML files to HTML.
+This API provides a wide range of features, such as the ability to read and write EML files, convert EML to HTML, and more.
+With Aspose.Email for .NET, you can quickly and easily convert EML files to HTML.

+Once you have converted the EML file to HTML, you can use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render the HTML to DOTX.
+Aspose.Words for .NET is a powerful API that allows you to create, edit, and convert a variety of document formats, including DOTX.
+With Aspose.Words for .NET, you can easily render HTML to DOTX.

+By using Aspose.Total for .NET, you can easily add EML to DOTX conversion features to your applications.
+Aspose.Email for .NET allows you to convert EML files to HTML, and Aspose.Words for .NET allows you to render HTML to DOTX.
+With these powerful APIs, you can quickly and easily add EML to DOTX conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}